-Securing an apartment complex is a different challenge from securing a single home.
-You have shared entrances, multiple lifts, basement parking, long corridors and dozens of families relying on one system.
-Get the design right and the whole community feels safer; get it wrong and you have blind spots, disputes and wasted money.
+Securing an apartment complex is a completely different challenge from securing a single home.
+You have shared entrances, multiple lifts, basement parking, long corridors, a busy main gate and dozens of families relying on one system.
+Get the design right and the whole community feels safer; get it wrong and you are left with blind spots, resident disputes and money wasted on cameras pointing at the wrong places.

-This guide explains exactly how to plan CCTV for apartments and housing societies in Chennai — where to place cameras, how many you need, what it costs, and the society rules to keep in mind.
+This guide explains exactly how to plan CCTV for apartments in Chennai — zone-by-zone placement, how many cameras your society actually needs, where lift cameras and society gate CCTV fit in, the rules a managing committee must follow, and how cost is framed.
 With 500+ installations across Chennai, WAEI Enterprise has secured everything from small gated communities to large multi-tower complexes.

 Planning a society installation?
-Book a free site survey — we'll map your blocks, lifts and gates and give a transparent, itemized quote.
+Book a free WAEI site survey — we'll map your blocks, lifts and gates and give your committee a transparent, itemized quote.

 Table of Contents